About Cats For The Cure

 Suzie worked with Claudia since 2007 and was fortunate enough to know little Lucy during her her battle with FIP.
 It was through her work with Claudia that Suzie learned just how devastating a disease FIP is, and how important the work is at CCAH.

-Please visit Suzie's Memorial Page for additional information about her, and the July 17, 2011 Celebration of her Life.
+Please visit Suzie's Memorial Page for additional information about her.